nmake/jetpack/README.md

 # Jetpack

-Jetpack contains useful Ansible add-ons for network engineers and operators.
+Jetpack is an Ansible collection containing useful Ansible add-ons for network engineers and operators.

 ## Compatibility

 Ansible 2.9 required.

 ## Callback plugins